catherine-manea/BACCHUS_Tools/README.md

 #etc.
 </code>

 Step 13: once you're happy with your differential stellar parameters, get your abundances using the same code as in Step 10.
+Note, you will need an extra step afterwards to get differential abundances relative to your reference star, but that tool is not yet publicly available.
+Let me know if anyone wants it!!

 More tools to come, if you use this code and see something else you want, please let me know: catherinemanea@gmail.com OR open an issue.